SCRT-HQ/VaporShell/docs/glossary/Add-VSCertificateManagerCertificateDomainValidationOption.md

----
-layout: glossary
-title: Add-VSCertificateManagerCertificateDomainValidationOption
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # Add-VSCertificateManagerCertificateDomainValidationOption

 ## SYNOPSIS
-Adds an AWS::CertificateManager::Certificate.DomainValidationOption resource property to the template
+Adds an AWS::CertificateManager::Certificate.DomainValidationOption resource property to the template.
+DomainValidationOption is a property of the AWS::CertificateManager::Certificate: https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-certificatemanager-certificate.html resource that specifies the AWS Certificate Manager (ACM certificate domain to which ACM will send validation emails.

 ## SYNTAX